AyronK/asp-net-react-identity-sqlite-template/README.md

 ## Setting up SQLite
 - Install GUI from https://sqlitebrowser.org/dl/
 - Generate database file `/data/SQLite.dev.db`
-  - If you decide to choose a different name you need to update connection string in `appsettings.json`
+  - If you decide to choose a different name you need to update the connection string in `appsettings.json`
 - Run migrations using `dotnet ef database update`